Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Day 5 in Lebanon – Short Beirut City Tour

-In Batroun, my friend introduced me to her guide, Joe, who she had enjoyed touring with.
-He had such a wholesome personality, and you could tell that more than being just a regular tour guide, he was someone who enjoyed showing off the beauty of his country and meeting people.
+In Batroun, my friend introduced me to her guide, Joe, whom she had enjoyed touring with.
+He had such a wholesome personality, and you could tell that, more than being just a regular tour guide, he was someone who enjoyed showing off the beauty of his country and meeting people.

 I started in Gemmayzeh and visited this neighbourhood multiple times during my stay for dinner, and ended the day watching the sunset in Zaitunay Bay.